 Export - reviewed

-This means that before the end of the year 2019 (exact date to be confirmed), only companies established on the Customs territory of the European Union can be appointed as the exporter on the Customs Export Declaration.
+The new definition means that before the end of the year 2019 (exact date to be confirmed), only companies established on the Customs territory of the European Union can be appointed as the exporter on the Customs Export Declaration.

 What are the consequences for your company?

 If your company is not established on the territory of the European Union, it can no longer be indicated as an exporter in box 2 of the Customs Export Declaration.

 What solutions are there?
 Who can be indicated on the Customs Export Declaration in your place?

 - A company within the group, provided that it is established within the territory of the European Community,